McTavishLab/physcraper/docs/mds/ilex.md

 ### Output files

-A number of files is automatically written down by physcraper.
+A number of files is automatically written down by Physcraper.

 A nexson tree with all types of tip labels is saved in here.
 From this tree, a tree with any kind of label can be produced.